krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

 The output of the call to the ``SdfGen`` gives a handle to a function object, which can be passed to the mesh generator as detailed below in the section describing how to call the mesh generator.

-Images shown below are the seismic P-wave velocity model for the foothills example and the resulting SDF from exeucting the code directly above.
+Images shown below are the seismic P-wave velocity model for the foothills example and the resulting SDF from executing the code directly above.
 In this second image below, the color yellow indicates the region to-be-meshed and the greenish color indicates the region outside of the domain.

 .. image:: Foothills.png